How To

 You’ve got the perfect recipe for turning your rice into something a bit special, but don’t start seasoning just yet.
 There’s a method to making sure your rice gets the flavour it needs without sacrificing its structure.

-Once your rice is fully cooked, transfer it to a bowl and season it while it’s still hot.
-You should do this carefully, sprinkling the sushi rice seasoning all over using the back of your rice paddle until it reaches your preferred flavour (as always, taste as you go).
 Then, use the paddle to ‘cut’ the rice as you mix it – this is a folding technique used to avoid stirring or squishing it into goo.
 Once it’s all combined, you need to cool it down as quickly as you can.
-This helps it keep its luxurious shine.
-And finally, once it’s cooled just cover it with a damp towel and it’s ready to use.
+You can use a fan or hairdryer on the cold setting to help speed up the process.
+And finally, once it’s cooled, just cover it with a damp towel and it’s ready to use.

 Is sushi rice seasoning the same as rice vinegar?